leanya/project-hub/README.md

 #### Introduction of project-hub
 Hello!
-Thank you for visiting and I am glad you are here.
+Thank you for visiting.

 This repository is a central hub to my projects, providing an overview of what I have worked on and what I am currently exploring.